-Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 1,480 households, including 1,090 LMI households.
-Location Description City of Ely Planned Activities The purpose of this project is to secure a Hurst SC 758E2 Edraulic Combo Extrication Tool w/ charger and 2 EXL batteries to serve expanded areas beyond Ely, such as the LMI community of McGill.
-8 Project Name Murry Street Sewer Upgrade Project, Phase II Target Area Non-Entitlement Jurisdictions Goals Supported Public Facilities and Infrastructure Needs Addressed Water/sewer Funding CDBG: \$332,363 Description The purpose of this project is to replace the 100 plus year-old vitrified clay sewer main pipeline from the Murry Canyon area of Ely and will upsize the old 6" sewer main to a new 8" main pipeline.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 1,455 households, including 750 LMI households.
+Goals Supported Public Facilities and Infrastructure Needs Addressed Street & sidewalk Funding CDBG: \$885,463 Description The purpose of the project is to allow for the reconstruction of portions of North Broadway and North Sherman St. The current state of these major collector roadways hinder access to U.S. Highway 50.
+Target Date 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 1,955 households, including 1,400 LMI households.
+Location Description City of Fallon Planned Activities The purpose of the project is to allow for the reconstruction of portions of North Broadway and North Sherman St. The current state of these major collector roadways hinder access to U.S. Highway 50.
+Project Name Murry Street Sewer Upgrade Project, Phase III Goals Supported Public Facilities and Infrastructure Needs Addressed Water/sewer Funding CDBG: \$261,787 Description The purpose of this project is to replace the 100 plus year-old vitrified clay sewer main pipeline from the Murry Canyon area of Ely and will upsize the old 6" sewer main to a new 8" main pipeline.
+Target Date 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 1,455 households, including 750 LMI households.
+Needs AddressedFundingDescriptionTarget DateEstimate the number and type of families that will benefit from the proposed activitiesLocation DescriptionPlanned ActivitiesProject NameGoals SupportedNeeds AddressedFundingDescriptionTarget DateEstimate the number and type of families that will benefit from

 Location Description City of Ely Planned Activities The purpose of this project is to replace the 100 plus year-old vitrified clay sewer main pipeline from the Murry Canyon area of Ely and will upsize the old 6" sewer main to a new 8" main pipeline.
-9 Project Name Emergency Generator Project Target Area Non-Entitlement Jurisdictions Goals Supported Public Facilities and Infrastructure

-Needs Addressed Health & Safety Funding CDBG: \$360,000 Description The purpose of this project to purchase and install generators at strategic locations in Esmeralda County that will serve the area when there is lack or loss of electricity from the utility providers.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 1,135 households, including 625 LMI households.
+9 Project Name Emergency Generator Project Phase II Goals Supported Public Facilities and Infrastructure Needs Addressed Health & safety Funding CDBG: \$350,000 Description The purpose of this project to purchase and install generators at strategic locations in Esmeralda County that will serve the area when there is lack or loss of electricity from the utility providers.
+Target Date 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 1,135 households, including 625 LMI households.
 Location Description Esmeralda County Planned Activities The purpose of this project to purchase and install generators at strategic locations in Esmeralda County that will serve the area when there is lack or loss of electricity from the utility providers.
-10 Project Name Goldfield Historical Street Rehabilitation Project, Phase III Target Area Non-Entitlement Jurisdictions Goals Supported Community Stabilization/ Development Needs Addressed Provide housing services & supports Strategic Acquisition and clearance Funding CDBG: \$425,000 Description The purpose of this project is to prep streets and resolve other irregularities to prepare for the road rehabilitation project.
-CDBG funding includes oil costs, the dispenser truck and driver, oil for double chip seal, fog seal oil, purchase of cold patch for fuel costs, and cost of production of the chips.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 555 households, including 300 LMI households.
+10 Project Name Pahrump Fairgrounds Sewer & Wastewater System Project Goals Supported Public Facilities and Infrastructure Needs Addressed Water/sewer Funding CDBG: \$147,225